-In 1987, Siemens AG launched the “Siemens Kulturprogram” (Siemens Cultural Program) with the aim of developing a specific cultural program for the company.
+In 1987, Siemens AG launched the “Siemens Kulturprogramm” (Siemens Cultural Program) with the aim of developing a specific cultural program for the company.
 Starting from internal cultural activities, it developed into a well-known and versatile international program for the promotion of contemporary art and culture in the early 1990s.
 This company-owned cultural institution implemented initiatives on its own initiative in addition to traditional sponsoring.

 In 2015, the Siemens Arts Program was relaunched under the artistic direction of Prof. Dr. Stephan Frucht.

 Prof. Dr. Stephan Frucht